Bangkok beaches are closer than you may realise.

 Upon first arriving at the beach, just choose to sit anywhere and the table service will come to you.

-On the opposite side of the road are a few shops, but also there are toilet and shower facilities, where you can change or shower after having been in the water.
+On the opposite side of the road to the beach are a few shops, but also there are toilet and shower facilities, where you can change or shower after having been in the water.

 Bring your own beer and spirits or order your drinks on the beach and relax and look out over the Gulf of Thailand.